sakethsimhareddy/web-development/README.md

 Contributing
 Contributions to this calculator project are welcome.
 If you find any issues or would like to add new features, feel free to open an issue or submit a pull request.

-License
-The calculator is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.

 Author
 This calculator was created by Saketh Simha Reddy.